 Another pretty nifty feature is you can search for those Migration agents whose registration has recently lapsed.

-The site also displays the dodgy agents who have been sanctioned or crossed off the list.
+The site also displays the dodgy agents who have been sanctioned crossed off the list.

-All in all this is a very valuable resource and should be one of your first ports of call if the Migration agent route is the right route for you.
+All in all, this is a very valuable resource and should be one of your first ports of call if the Migration agent route is the right way for you.